My Little House Of Sleep Model

 ✔ The Foundation of the house: Timing, Nutrition, and Stimulation (mental and physical)

-✔ The Rooms: the Sleep Environment and Sleep Routine
+✔ The Rooms: Sleep Environment and Sleep Routine

 ✔ The Roof: Independent Sleep